Definition Guide Irish law and best practice

 • Follow safe systems of work and the STOP-CHECK-REPORT procedure if asbestos is suspected

-• Use RPE (FFP3 half-mask or full-face respirator) and PPE (Type 5 disposable coveralls) correctly
+• Use RPE (FFP3 half-mask or full-face P3 respirators) and PPE (Type 5 disposable coveralls) correctly

 • Follow decontamination and waste disposal procedures